-"The you know goes beautifully, and Silas knows just what to do now," added Daisy, skipping with delight at some unspeakable success.
+"The - you know - goes beautifully, and Silas knows just what to do now," added Daisy, skipping with delight at some unspeakable success.

-"I'm blest if it ain't the 'cutest thing I ever see, them critters in particular," said Silas, who had been let into the secret, went off laughing like a great boy.
+"I'm blest if it ain't the 'cutest thing I ever see, them critters in particular," and Silas, who had been let into the secret, went off laughing like a great boy.